CathalD/BlueCarbon_Eelgrass_Workshop/README.md

 Materials from the **Blue Carbon Eelgrass Workshop**

-This repository is organised as a **four-part guide**.
-Work through it in order, or jump to the section you need.
+This workshop folder is organised in **four-parts**.
+You can go through it in order, or jump to any section you want to.

 ---